FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 N-Spline command
 +++++++++++++++++++

-Click the "N-Spline" icon to enter the N-Spline command editing interface
+Click the "N-Spline" icon to enter the N-Spline command editing interface.

 This instruction is an optimization instruction for the Spline instruction algorithm, and will replace the existing Spline instruction in the future.